photonstorm/lazer/worklog.md

 Moved the 'qty' argument for Starfield2D inside the layer creation object, just makes more sense to have it there.
 Fixed all the tests so they work.

+Created the SinusDots FX class and a load of tests for it.
+Such simple math, but such beautiful effects can be created from it.
+Included a canvas dot and image renderer, with interpolation support, as well as a renderCallback method too.
+Need to create a 'make your own waveform' test and then it's done.

 ### 21st February 2016

 Updated Starfield2D to add in a new Wave Layer feature.
 Might as well let the class take care of more interesting sin / cos based movement patterns.
 Just give it a few values when you create it and voila.